 2. Susan also tells an anecdote about the first owners of the house, although the account she received as a child is inaccurate.
 Her tale involves an eccentric owner named Mathias the Prophet who drove a chariot pulled by white horses and who was murdered in the footman's attic, above the nursery.
 Here's a version that I think is closer to the truth:

 During the early nineteenth century, the estate was the property of a Benjamin Folger, who became a disciple of a man called variously "Matthias the Prophet" and "Matthias the Impostor."
 Matthias, claiming to be the "Angel of Revelation," lived in Folger's house for two years, 1833-34.
 He called the residence Mt.
 Zion and drove around the countryside in a chariot drawn by four horses, proclaiming his particular version of the gospel.
 Having bankrupted Folger, and after apparently trying to murder Folger and his family, Matthias was tried in White Plains in 1835 for the murder of another disciple.
-Acquitted because of lack of evidence, Matthias left Westchester soon after the trial.
+Acquitted because of lack of evidence, Matthias left Westchester soon after the trial.3.
+Susan remembers accompanying her father when he would visit Art Spears.
+My connection with the Spears family is two-fold. (a) They lived not far from our house and had a daughter in my public-school class during elementary years, but who went to private school when older. (b) The family usually spent a long summer vacation on the coast of Maine and one summer I watched over the house while they were gone, clipping their enormous hedge and feeding song birds whose cage occupied a good third of their dining room.
+I recall that out of a couple dozen pretties I suffered only one death in the few weeks they were under my care.

 -- Scarborough Historic District